-- (H) Specific procedures and materials used to address the needs of enrollees with limited-English proficiency and literacy, with diverse cultural and ethnic backgrounds, and with physical and mental disabilities; - (I) Assessment of the health status of the population of enrollees or prospective enrollees, including incorporation of the findings of local public health community assessments, and standardized outcome measures, and use of the assessment data and findings to develop network or networks in the service area; - (J) Notification to enrollees regarding personal health information privacy rights and restrictions, termination of a provider from the network, and maintaining continuity of care for enrollees when there is a material change in the provider network, insolvency of the issuer, or other cessation of operations; - (K) Issuer's process for corrective action for providers related to the provider's licensure, prior authorization, referral and access compliance.
-The process must include remedies to address insufficient access to appointments or services.
+(H) Specific procedures and materials used to address the needs of enrollees with limited-English proficiency and literacy, with diverse cultural and ethnic backgrounds, and with physical and mental disabilities;

+(I) Assessment of the health status of the population of enrollees or prospective enrollees, including incorporation of the findings of local public health community assessments, and standardized outcome measures, and use of the assessment data and findings to develop network or networks in the service area;

+(J) For gender affirming treatment:

+(I) Standards of accessibility expressed in terms of objectives and minimum levels below which corrective action will be taken, including the proximity of gender affirming treatment services to primary care sources, and a method and process for documentation confirming that access will not result in delay detrimental to health of enrollees; and

+(II) Monitoring policies and procedures for compliance, including tracking and documenting network capacity and availability;

+(K) Notification to enrollees regarding personal health information privacy rights and restrictions, termination of a provider from the network, and maintaining continuity of care for enrollees when there is a material change in the provider network, insolvency of the issuer, or other cessation of operations;

+(L) Issuer's process for corrective action for providers related to the provider's licensure, prior authorization, referral and access compliance.
+The process must include remedies to address insufficient access to appointments or services; and

+(M) The process for ensuring access to next day appointments for urgent, symptomatic behavioral health conditions.

-- (ii) An access plan applicable to each product must be submitted with every Geographic Network Report when the issuer seeks initial certification of the network, submits its annual rate filing to the commissioner for review and approval, or when an alternative alternate access delivery request is required due to a material change in the network. - (iii) The current access plan, with all associated data sets, policies and procedures, must be made available to the commissioner upon request, and a summary of the access plan's associated procedures must be made available to the public upon request. - (4) For purposes of this section, "urban area" means: - (a) A county with a density of ninety persons per square mile; or - (b) An area within a twenty-five mile radius around an incorporated city with a population of more than thirty thousand.
+(ii) An access plan applicable to each product must be submitted with every Geographic Network Report when the issuer seeks initial certification of the network, submits its annual rate filing to the commissioner for review and approval, or when an ((alternative)) alternate access delivery request is required due to a material change in the network.

+(iii) The current access plan, with all associated data sets, policies and procedures, must be made available to the commissioner upon request, and a summary of the access plan's associated procedures must be made available to the public upon request.

+(4) For purposes of this section, "urban area" means:

+(a) A county with a density of 90 persons per square mile; or

+(b) An area within a 25 mile radius around an incorporated city with a population of more than 30,000.